mawinkler/playground-one/docs/scenarios/threat-intelligence/sandbox-analysis/sb-s3-bucket-scanning.md

     This scenario uses Playground Ones own S3 Bucket Scanner which is ***not*** the official solution component of Vision One.
 It uses the File Security Python SDK and/or Vision One API within a Lambda Function.
 Scan results will show up on the Vision One console.

-Verify, that you have enabled the Bucket Scanner with `File Security` and/or `Sandbox` in your configuration.
+Verify, that you have enabled the Bucket Scanner with `Sandbox` in your configuration.

 ```sh
 pgo --config